avgenakisg/cordova_arduino_and_bluetooth_plotting/README.md

 Steps for creation:

-1.Use arduino and HC-05 to send values from arduino to mobile phone using bluetooth 2.download cordova and build the project
+1.Use arduino and HC-05 to send values from arduino to mobile phone using bluetooth

+2.download cordova and build the project <br>
-3.Open bluetooth on mobile device and connect the HC-05 4.Click on connect to get real time data from HC-05 to mobile
+3.Open bluetooth on mobile device and connect the HC-05 <br>
+4.Click on connect to get real time data from HC-05 to mobile